araguaci/EnglishWorlds/README.md

 ```
 The application is currently in pre-alpha.
 This means it is currently under active development and still contains known bugs.
-As such, all unit tests are failing at the moment
+As such, all unit tests are failing at the moment for the master branch in contrast to develop branch
 ```
 [![Build Status](https://travis-ci.org/CaddyDz/EnglishWorlds.svg?branch=develop)](https://travis-ci.org/CaddyDz/EnglishWorlds)
 [![Laravel](https://img.shields.io/badge/Powered%20by-Laravel%20Framework-red.svg)](https://laravel.com/)